 Participant teachers will approach creative writing as a teaching tool capable of inspiring diverse student populations to create and interpret complex texts.
 Together, we’ll discuss strategies for inspiring, coaching, and evaluating all phases of the writing process, from initial inspiration to the sharing of student work.
 Topics covered include poetry, short stories, personal narratives, creative nonfiction, emulative assignments, and process writing, as well as interactive models for student collaboration, peer editing, and revision.
 Along the way, there will be multiple opportunities to exchange best practices for the teaching of creative writing and to discuss potential adaptations for our own specific student populations.

 Kenyon will provide all participating educators with .25 credit, transcripts, and course descriptions to be used in meeting any continuing professional development requirements, although individual school and state requirements vary.

 Each class is limited to 12 participants.
-Rolling admission.
-The application consists of the online application form, a resume, and a brief description of a favorite creative writing lesson plan (this description should not exceed 300 words).
-Based on your application, you will be assigned one of the following instructors: Erick Gordon, Brad Richard
+Admissions decisions are made on a rolling basis, and we make every effort to notify applicants within four weeks of application.
+The application consists of the online application form, a resume, and a lesson plan.
+The lesson plan should be a brief (300 words or less) description of a favorite creative writing lesson plan (real or imagined) for high school students.
+Based on your application, you will be assigned one of the following instructors: Erick Gordon or Brad Richard.
+Apply now!